Universal-Debloater-Alliance/universal-android-debloater-next-generation/CONTRIBUTING.md

 ### Syncing branches
 If you want to [back-port](https://en.wikipedia.org/wiki/Backporting) (GitHub's "Update" and "Sync" buttons) from upstream `main` to any other branch (for testing purposes, or any other reasonable case), it's recommended that you `rebase` rather than `merge` the changes.

-> "What about branches other than `main`?"

-**Don't**.
-Applying changes to/from arbitrary branches is a recipe for chaos.
-Even if it's absolutely necessary, whether to `merge` or `rebase` should be decided on a case-by-case basis.
+**Don't apply changes to/from arbitrary branches**, that's a recipe for chaos!
+If you find yourself in a situation where it's absolutely necessary to sync, whether to `merge` or `rebase` should be decided on a case-by-case basis.

 ### Commit messages